LarsVomMars/Snake/README.md

 * Just for playing: grab and/or execute the **Snake.exe** file from *Snake/bin/debug*
 * For development open the **.sln** file in the root directory of this repository with *Visual Studio*, *JetBrains Rider* or any other IDE

+#### Linux Distros
+It should be possible to run the with mono else rebuild it with your IDE
 ## Control
 * w = forward
 * a = left